mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

-    Method for performing write operation to specific device channel.
-Method checks if device and component exists and performs write operation on channel sent in payload / url.
+    Method for performing write operation to specific device's channel.
+Method checks if device and component exist and performs write operation on channel sent in payload / url.
 Component id from url and payload must match in order to perform write.
+Method is tested with modbus protocol.
 ## Method : Get data from all device's components
-Read from a device component
+Read from a device's component
 * **URL**

   /{deviceId}/{componentId}